First-principles insights into the atomic structure of carbon-nitrogen-oxygen complex color centers in silicon: Results

-The results are collected in Fig.~\ref{fig:aggregation}, where binding and formation energies are plotted as a function of the carbon-nitrogen distance in the defect complex.
-The calculation points correspond to equilibrium defect configurations, while the connecting interpolated curves are shown to guide the eye along the dissociation path towards the most favorable structures (minima points).
-Focusing only on the carbon-nitrogen structures first, we can see that the substitutional pair complex is unfavored in formation energy compared to the $\text{C}_\text{s}\text{N}_\text{i}$ complex.
+The resulting binding and formation energies are plotted in Fig.~\ref{fig:aggregation} as a function of the carbon-nitrogen distance in the defect complex.
+The calculation points correspond to equilibrium defect configurations, while the connecting interpolated curves are shown to guide the eye along the dissociation path towards the local minimum points.
+Focusing only on the carbon-nitrogen structures first, a larger formation energy of the $\text{C}_\text{s}\text{N}_\text{s}$ complex is observed compared to the $\text{C}_\text{s}\text{N}_\text{i}$ complex.
 This follows from the formation energy difference between the isolated $\text{N}_\text{s}$ and $\text{N}_\text{i}$ defects.
-The energetically most favorable configuration of the $\text{C}_\text{s}\text{N}_\text{s}$ defect is the neighboring pair in $\text{C}_{3\text{v}}$ symmetry.
+The energetically most favorable configuration of the $\text{C}_\text{s}\text{N}_\text{s}$ defect is the completely aggregated, neighboring pair in $\text{C}_{3\text{v}}$ symmetry.
 The most compact structure of the $\text{C}_\text{s}\text{N}_\text{i}$ complex is the split dumbbell configuration, which was recently predicted as a novel emitter defect~\cite{Nangoi_2026}.
 However, this configuration is metastable, as its first dissociation step results in the energetically most favorable complex of a neighboring $\text{C}_\text{s}$ and split-dumbbell $\text{N}_\text{i}$ defect.
 This defect shows no symmetry ($\text{C}_{1}$) consistent with breaking the $\text{C}_{1\text{h}}$ symmetry of the isolated split dumbbell $\text{N}_\text{i}$ by the adjacent $\text{C}_\text{s}$ defect.
-Its counterpart of a neighboring $\text{C}_\text{i}\text{N}_\text{s}$ defect is proven to be unstable toward reconfiguration to the former complex in our calculations.
+Its counterpart of a neighboring $\text{C}_\text{i}\text{N}_\text{s}$ defect is proven to be unstable, relaxing to the former complex in our calculations.